 At one point or another, it’s been the number one paid app in 131 markets globally.
-Depending on who’s estimating, it has anywhere between 200 and 350 million users around the world.
-Barcelona’s coach uses it to make changes in games from his sick bed in New York.
+With over 450m users around the world, the volume of messages sent on it every day exceeds the total number of SMS messages sent globally.
+It’s big.
+So much so that Barcelona’s coach once used it to make changes in games from his sick bed in New York.

 For the uninitiated, WhatsApp is an app that allows you to send free messages (text, images, audio and video) to anyone for free.
 It does for SMS and MMS messages what Skype did for voice calls.
 Unlike BBM, iMessage and others, it’s no walled garden.
 It works across networks and across Blackberry, Windows Phone, iOS, Android, Symbian and others.

 Its growth has been nothing short of spectacular.
 According to Onavo Insights, over a third of UK iPhone owners have it on their device.
 In Spain, that number is a staggering 97%.

 In developing markets, it’s no less impressive.
 I’m in Saudi Arabia this week on business.
 On my Saudia flight over, I noticed at least a dozen people using the company’s distinctive UI.
 Our taxi driver spent an inordinate amount of time chatting to his friends on the app while driving us, at speed, to our hotel at 2am.
 Executives – young and old – are rarely separated from it for long.
 When I tweeted about WhatApp’s prevalence early on Saturday morning, I had replies from India, Indonesia, Senegal and elsewhere – all saying they were observing the same pattern.